 Complementary therapies used at Silver Ridge include:

-Yoga helps to reduce stress, increase mindfulness and improves physical and mental strength, balance and flexibility.
+- Yoga – Yoga helps to reduce stress, increase mindfulness, and improve physical and mental strength, balance, and flexibility.

-Acupuncture improves the function of the body’s systems, reduces stress and increases feelings of well-being.
+- Acupuncture – Acupuncture improves the function of the body’s systems, reduces stress, and increases feelings of well-being.

-Horticultural therapy improves mood, reduces negative emotions, increases self-esteem and sharpens planning and decision-making skills.
+- Horticultural therapy – Horticultural therapy improves mood, reduces negative emotions, increases self-esteem, and sharpens planning and decision-making skills.

-Meditation increases mindfulness, reduces stress and helps you respond better to external events in the future.
+- Meditation – Meditation increases mindfulness, reduces stress, and helps you respond better to external events in the future.

 All of the therapies used at Silver Ridge focus on the unique developmental phases of midlife, which include both growth and loss.